-3. Records shall be kept, as required by Section IV.Q, of off permit changes made in accordance with the approved Alternative Operating Scenario in Section III.D.
+3. Records shall be kept of off permit changes, as required by Section V.Q of this permit.

-III.B.
+IV.B.
 General Reporting Requirements [40 CFR 71.6(a)(3)(iii)]

 1. The permittee shall submit to EPA reports of any monitoring and recordkeeping required under this permit semi-annually by April 1st and October 1st of each year.
 All instances of deviations from permit requirements must be clearly identified in such reports.
-All required reports must be certified by a responsible official consistent with Section IV.E of this permit.
+All required reports must be certified by a responsible official consistent with Section V.E of this permit.